Nova Scotia wine

-Nova Scotia wine is Canadian wine produced in the Canadian province of Nova Scotia.
+Nova Scotia wine is Canadian wine produced in the province of Nova Scotia.
 Nova Scotia's wineries are primarily organized under the Wine Association of Nova Scotia, though not all wineries are members.
 The industry began in the late 1970s with the original Grand Pré Winery in the Annapolis Valley of Nova Scotia.

 Location

 The Nova Scotia wine region can be divided into 4 main regions: Annapolis Valley, Gaspereau Valley, South Shore, and the Malagash Peninsula.
 Besides these main regions, grapes intended for wine production are being produced by independent growers across the province, including Cape Breton Island.